 An anonymous donor gives $10 million to the Alzheimer’s Association to support an international and interdisciplinary group of geneticists, immunologists, neurosurgeons and other scientists who have come together to characterize the role of immune cells in Alzheimer’s and apply these findings to the detection and treatment of the disease.

 A $350 million increase for Alzheimer’s and dementia research funding at the National Institutes of Health is signed into law.
 This brings annual NIH funding for dementia research to $2.8 billion — a six-fold increase since 2011.
 The Alzheimer’s Association and the Alzheimer’s Impact Movement, a separately incorporated advocacy affiliate of the Association, have led the charge for increased federal funding for dementia research.

 The Alzheimer's Association announces our largest-ever annual research investment — granting more than $42 million to 162 scientific investigations.
 This represents a 40% increase over 2018 and brings the Association's current research investment to $167 million in more than 500 active best-of-field projects in 27 countries.

-Fulfilling the Part the Cloud Challenge on Neuroinflammation, the Alzheimer's Association announces a $3 million grant to Longeveron LLC to advance to the company's adult stem cell Alzheimer's research.
+Fulfilling the Part the Cloud Challenge on Neuroinflammation, the Alzheimer's Association announces a $3 million grant to Longeveron LLC to advance the company's adult stem cell Alzheimer's research.

 Nearly 6,000 scientists attend the Alzheimer's Association International Conference® (AAIC®) in Los Angeles, where Zenith Society member Dagmar Dolby and her son David Dolby receive the Jerome H. Stone Philanthropy Award for Research.